FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 Komodo uses [Alerter](https://komo.do/docs/resources#alerter) resources to handle notifications for all types of things: Host metrics (cpu, mememory, storage levels), image updates, deploy failures, etc...

-It has built-in support for Slack and Discord but if you want more options you need to use the **Custom** endpoint along with an app that can ingest the Alerter payload.
+It has built-in support for Slack, Discord, Ntfy, and Pushover but if you want more options you need to use the **Custom** endpoint along with an app that can ingest the Alerter payload.

 I have written several apps to expand notification support to popular self-hosted notification platforms and included some nice QoL features: